srazniewski/kb-coverage/README.md

  - (i)  python query_filtering_cascaded.py
  - (ii) python wiki_analysis.py
 ### This will generate all the below mentioned files:
 - Output of executing statement (i): This program will produce a file named "result_cascading.txt" that will contain all the statistics after the filters are applied to the respective query files.
-Apart from that it will also produce intermediate filtered versions of the query files namely:
+Apart from that it will also produce intermediate filtered versions of the query files namely (all filters are applied in a cascaded manner):
   - Files derived out of "marco_query.txt":
-    - marco_question_word.csv
+    - marco_question_word.csv: filtered file containing queries that contain question words
-    - marco_first_question_word.csv
+    - marco_first_question_word.csv: filtered file containing queries whose first word is a question word
-    - marco_named_entity.csv
+    - marco_named_entity.csv: filtered file containing queries that contain named entities
-    - marco_temporal_markers.csv
+    - marco_temporal_markers.csv: file containing queries such that temporal markers are filtered out
-    - marco_how_to_can.csv
+    - marco_how_to_can.csv: file containing queries such that queries of the form "how to..." and "how can..." are filtered out
-    - marco_all_filtered.csv
+    - marco_all_filtered.csv: the final filtered file (where all the above filters have been applied) Similary for the other query files, the following output files will be generated having similar meaning:
   - Files derived out of "web_query.txt":
      - web_question_word.csv
      - web_first_question_word.csv